Virginia passenger injury lawyers

 What happens if I was injured in a crash, but I wasn’t the driver?

-Being injured in a car crash while riding as a passenger can be frustrating.
+Being injured in a car or bus crash while riding as a passenger can be frustrating.
 First, you were not at fault for your injuries.
 Second, you are now faced with finding out who is responsible.
 In other words, whose insurance company is going to compensate you for your injuries?